 blas-array2

-Implementation of parameter-optional BLAS wrapper by ndarray::Array (Ix1 or Ix2).
+Parameter-optional BLAS wrapper by ndarray::Array (Ix1 or Ix2) in rust.

 use blas_array2::prelude::*;